regro/libcflib/news/update-graph.rst

 **Added:**

-* The REST service will now update the grpah periodically.
+* The REST service will now update the graph periodically.

 **Changed:**